Rosera Assembly constituency

-Rosera Assembly constituency is an assembly constituency in Samastipur district in the Indian state of Bihar.
-The seat is reserved for scheduled castes.
+Rosera is an assembly constituency in Samastipur district in the Indian state of Bihar.
+The seat is reserved for members of the Scheduled Castes.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 139 Rosera Assembly constituency is composed of the following: Rosera community development block; Phulhara, Lilhaul, Singhia-I, Singhia-II, Singhia-III, Mahen, Wari, Nirpur Bhaririya, Bangarahta, Hardiya, Mahra and Keothar of gram panchayats of Singhia CD Block; Shankarpur, Jakhar Dharampur, Ghiwahi, Dasaut, Rahiar North, Rahiar South, Ballipur, Bandhar, Karain, Raniparti and Rajaur Rambhadrapur gram panchayats of Shivaji Nagar CD Block.

 Rosera Assembly constituency (रोसड़ा / रोसरा) is part of No. 23 Samastipur (Lok Sabha constituency).